Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson3.md

 ## Learning Objectives (5 min)

-1. Identify and describe
-1. Define
-1. Design
+By the end of this lesson, you should be able to...

-1. Implement
+1. Describe:
+- the **Chain-of-Responsibility** and **Command** patterns
+- the software construction problem each is intended to solve
+- potential use cases for each (when to use them)
+3. Assess:
+- the suitability of a given design pattern to solve a given problem
+- the trade offs (pros/cons) inherent in each
+4. Implement basic examples of both patterns explored in this class

 ## Initial Exercise (15 min)

-- Funny comic
-- Prime the Pump (e.g. think and jot, think pair share, etc)
-- Productivity Tip/Tool
-- Review of current event (e.g. tech news relevant to your track/topic)
 - Quiz on homework or topic(s) of past class
-- Concept Test

 ## Overview/TT I (20 min)

 ### Behavioral Patterns

-In software engineering, behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
+In software engineering, **Behavioral** design patterns are design patterns that identify common communication patterns between objects and realize these patterns.

 By doing so, these patterns increase flexibility in carrying out this communication.